 Treat your plants, treat yourself

 Take a moment today to check in with your green guests.
 Give them some water, and possibly some food.
-Remove dead leaves and wilted flowers.
-Make a note in your diary now to repot cramped plants in March, since the best time to do that is in the spring.
+Remove dead leaves and wilted flowers, and repot cramped plants.
 Wipe the dust off big leaves, and see the shine return to your plants — and to your outlook as well.
-Thanks plants!